hartez/ClearFrame/readme.md

 # ClearFrame

 ClearFrame is a custom photo slideshow application designed to run on my NixPlay W13D digital frame.
-I wrote it to replace the original software on the frame when NixPlay started charging subscription prices to load photos via the cloud.
+I wrote it to replace the original software on the frame when Nixplay started charging subscription prices to load photos via the cloud.

 The application syncs and displays photos from a server hosted on my home Synology - I named it "ClearFrame" because it's not cloudy.